studzin-sky/llm-description-enhancer/README.md

 This repository contains a FastAPI application that utilizes a Hugging Face Transformers Large Language Model (specifically, `speakleash/Bielik-1.5B-v3.0-Instruct` or a similar model from the Bielik series) to generate enhanced marketing descriptions for cars, primarily in Polish.

 The application is designed to be run locally for development or containerized using Docker for deployment.
-The LLM is baked into the Docker image for self-contained and efficient execution.
+The LLM is baked into the Docker image for self-contained and efficient execution, which may require Hugging Face Hub authentication during the build process if the model is gated.

 ## Features